Donald O. Pederson Solid-State Circuits Award

 1989 | James D. Meindl, Rensselaer Polytechnic Institute, Troy, NY, USA | "For contributions to solid-state circuits and solid-state circuit technology." |

-Past Recipients of the Solid-State Circuits Development Award:
+Past Recipients of the Solid-State Circuits Development Award

 1988 | Karl Stein |